Sharing is caring!

 The yet is key here.

-I’ve never met someone who was diagnosed with IBS and, if they continued seeking answers, did not arrive at a more formal diagnosis.
+I’ve never met someone who was diagnosed with IBS and, if they continued seeking answers, did not arrive at a more formal and accurate diagnosis.

-What I am saying is that IBS is very non-specific, and more often than not, there is more to the story.
+What I am saying is that IBS is very non-specific, and more often than not, the symptoms are just potential warning signs that there is more to the story.

 IBS and Colon Cancer